ESPmonster/Esphome-boat-battery-and-waterlevel-monitor/README.md

 When a critical value is reach, a React in Thingspeak triggers a (ThingHTTP) webhook that allows IFTT (if this then that) to notify me via the IFTT app and also sends an email.

+An ESP32 was used because it has superior wifi and allows 5V on the VIN pin.

 ## circuit
 The circuit is based on the one from Cris2b, with the addition of the ultrasonic